remp2020/beam-skeleton/README.md

 7. Visit `http://beam.remp.press:9494`.

+8. Visit testing article to feed data to Beam (optional):

+If you seeded demo data (optional step 6), you can visit http://beam.remp.press:9494/test-article.html.
+The article automatically tracks pageviews and provides sample implementation of API calls that your systems should implement.

+First, upsert the information about article to Beam by calling Beam's API in the first green box.
+Once Beam knows the article information, you should start seeing article stats in the Beam dashboard.

+Second, you can track conversion for this article.
+Each call tracks new conversion to Beam.

 #### Updating

 When the new version is released, just update Composer (PHP) dependencies and repeat the installation process: